Who did you want to become when you were younger?

-What motivated you to move from Futurice Munich to our new office in Stuttgart?
+What motivated you to move from Futurice Munich to our office in Stuttgart?

 What are the biggest differences between the Futu Offices?

-The volume of the projects are different as we are newly starting with most clients.
+The volume of the projects are different as we were newly starting with most clients.
 Besides, I see Futurice as the unicorn in the area due to the diversity in the team.
 It is harder to find that many international, diverse and talented people elsewhere in this area.
-Regarding our office culture, everyone is new, so everyone is equally committed to investing time to get to know each other, the office and the off-site area.
+Regarding our office culture, everyone was new, so everyone was equally committed to investing time to get to know each other, the office and the off-site area.
 The smaller the office, the easier to create cozy family vibes.
-To me, the new Stuttgart office is a great opportunity – both in terms of business and personal growth.
+To me, the Stuttgart office has been a great opportunity – both in terms of business and personal growth.

 What’s still to come?
 What are your dreams?